thejhoffman/project-beta/README.md

 Frontend Functionality
 - I can view all service appointments
   - All service appointments are in the state of pending with the option to be cancelled or finished
     - When a service is cancelled a PUT request is sent to the service API endpoint.
-The page releoads and only the pending appointments remain.
+The page reloads and only the pending appointments remain.
     - When a service is is finished a PUT request is sent to the service API endpoint.
-The page relods and only the pending appointments remain.
+The page reloads and only the pending appointments remain.
 - When a technician is submitted a POST request is sent to the API and a technician is added to the database.
 - When a service is submitted a POST request is sent to the API and the service appointment is added to the database with the status of the appointment automatically set to the not finished and not vip.